helm/charts/stable/redis-cluster/README.md

     stable/redis-cluster
 ```

-The above command sets the Redis server within  `caching` namespace.
+The above command sets the Redis server within  `default` namespace.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,